rISHI-kALRA/Course-allotment-project-TU_BS/README.md

+Quick glossary:
+1) Section: Initial division of total batch of students into 8 parts called as sections
+2) Department: The field of study (Example: Computer Science, Chemical Engineering)
+3) Project: The different themes (for example in 2024 there were 6 themes, Food wastage, Outdoor spaces, Wheelchair design, etc..)
+4) Group: The team of 6 or 7 members who all belong to same section and have same project(theme)
+5) CPI: The GPA or overall performance of the student(range is 0 to 10)
+6) Preferences: A value from 0 to 100 given by each student for each project(theme) that represents how much he likes the theme

 There are students of different departments(such as Computer Science, Chemical Engineering, etc..) who are taking this course.

 There are eight "Sections" (slots).
 Each section corresponds to a specific time slot of the week.